Are you searching for an Easy Stuffing Recipe to make for Thanksgiving (or any meal ….)??.

 1. Dice the Challah bread into 1-2 inch pieces.
 I like to dry the bread out for a bit, so I chopped it up before work today and then made the stuffing when I came home tonight.

 2. Cook the package of diced onions, garlic and shallots together in a pan with olive oil until they get a bit of color… Add the apple (chopped up small) if you are using and let it cook for a few minutes.
-Here is where I also add the 21 Seasoning Salute and the dry Sage (maybe a teaspoon…. this is where the real “stuffing” flavor comes from).
+Here is where I also add Trader Joe’s 21 Seasoning Salute and the dry Sage (maybe a 1/2 to a whole teaspoon or to taste…. this is where the real “stuffing” flavor comes from in my opinion ).

 3. I had some yummy dried cranberries with orange in the pantry and thought why not?? so I chopped them up just a bit and then added them to the pan for a few minutes to warm up.